-- HVAC1 Install a new high efficiency air conditioner or replace an existing air conditioner with a high efficiency air conditioner - SYS2 Replace an existing pool pump with a high efficiency pool pump - BESS1 Install a new behind the meter battery energy storage system.
+- HVAC1 Install a new high efficiency air conditioner or replace an existing air conditioner with a high efficiency air conditioner - SYS2 Replace an existing pool pump with a high efficiency pool pump - BESS1 Install a new behind the meter battery energy storage system (currently suspended). - BESS2 Onboard a behind the meter battery energy storage system with a DRA (BESS2 can only be conducted at small business sites on or after 1 July 2025).